 Badlands National Park Facts

-Visitors can see prairie dogs, bighorn sheep, mule deer.
+Visitors can see prairie dogs, bighorn sheep, pronghorn antelope, and mule deer.
 There are also plenty of American bison, the largest mammal in North America.

 Badlands National Park Fees